hanson-hschang/Learning_Linear_Quadratic_Systems/README.md

 It runs the simulation, save simulation information in the .log file and stored simulation data.

-To plot the result for the original paper, run the following python script.
+To plot the result for the [original paper: Zhang *et. al.*, 2021](https://openreview.net/forum?id=NVAOPWZWYlv), run the following python script.
 ```
 python sim_plot.py
 ```